Too Old to Rock 'n' Roll: Too Young to Die (song): Background

-Maddy Prior makes a guest appearance on the song.
+Steeleye Span vocalist Maddy Prior makes a guest appearance on the song.

 Release

 In addition to its release on the Too Old to Rock 'n' Roll: Too Young to Die! album, "Too Old to Rock 'n' Roll: Too Young to Die" was released as the album's sole single in March 1976.
 The single featured "Rainbow Blues" on the B-side.
 Despite the lack of commercial success, the song has since become a fan favorite and has garnered airplay on rock radio stations.
 Ian Anderson reflected on this, "It wasn't an instant, out-of-the-box favorite of our audiences, but it seems to have caught on over the years."

 "Too Old to Rock 'n' Roll: Too Young to Die" has since been featured on multiple compilation albums, including Repeat – The Best of Jethro Tull – Vol II, Original Masters, The Best of Jethro Tull – The Anniversary Collection, The Very Best Of, and 50 for 50.
 Live versions of the song appeared on Jethro Tull live albums Bursting Out, Live at Hammersmith '84, and A Little Light Music.

 "Too Old to Rock 'n' Roll: Too Young to Die" also features on the 1981 concert video release Slipstream.
 The song was one of four on Slipstream for which the band filmed a new music video.